Thursday, November 24, 2005

 by venitha

-Ashwin, my adorable 27-year-old co-worker, returned from his recent trip home to with completely expected but nonetheless very exciting news: he is engaged.
+Ashwin, my adorable 27-year-old co-worker, returned from his recent trip home to India with completely expected but nonetheless very exciting news: he is engaged.

 "Engaged to be engaged," he clarifies, and Raghu, across the aisle, rolls his eyes and tells me the wedding is in June.
 Raghu would like to be in Ashwin's place, and soon enough, he will be.
 He leaves for his own match-making trip home to India in just over two weeks.